MasterTrack 6 is Here

 Thank you for your interest in our MasterTrack program beginning April 2021.
 We have finalized the curriculum and secured the speakers as well as the venue.

 We only have 40 spots and there are 55 people on the wait list.
-A $500 deposit from you is needed no later than October 1, 2020 to hold your spot.
-The $500 will be applied toward your first year’s tuition.
 Please email me to let me know that you’re interested.

 Registration includes breakfast and lunch.